Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

 Instead of directly studying the ground state of the microscopic Hamiltonian (\ref{eq: def 3d XY model}), we actually study the microscopic Hamiltonian

 which is closer to experimental realizations.
-Here, we have replaced the classical $XY$ spins from Eq.\ (\ref{eq: def 3d XY model}) with classical Heisenberg spins $\vv{S}^{\,}_{\vv{r}}$, i.e., $\vv{S}^{\,}_{\vv{r}}$ is a unit vector in $\mathbb{R}^{3}$, A single-ion anisotropy $\Delta>0$ penalizes an orientation along the $\vv{z}$-axis.
+Here, we have replaced the classical $XY$ spins from Eq.~(\ref{eq: def 3d XY model}) with classical Heisenberg spins $\vv{S}^{\,}_{\vv{r}}$ (being unit vectors in $\mathbb{R}^{3}$).
+A single-ion anisotropy $\Delta>0$ penalizes a spin orientation along the $\vv{z}$-axis.
 We apply open boundary conditions along all principal directions of the cubic lattice.
 To approximately find the ground state, we perform parallel tempering Monte Carlo (MC) simulations.
-We used $140$ temperatures distributed exponentially from $T\le4\cdot10^{-3}$ $J^{\,}_{\parallel}$ up to temperatures well in the paramagnetic phase.
+We use $140$ temperatures $T^{\,}_{i}$ with a constant ratio $T^{\,}_{i+1}/T^{\,}_{i}$, covering a range from $T\le4\cdot10^{-3}$ $J^{\,}_{\parallel}$ up to temperatures well in the paramagnetic phase.
 The ground state is obtained by keeping track of the minimal energy state visited during the Monte Carlo evolution for the lowest temperature.
-The typical value for the single-ion anisotropy $\Delta>0$ obeys the bound $\le$ 0.02 $|J^{\,}_{\parallel}|$.
-When $T\ll\Delta$, the low-energy states are coplanar to a good approximation.
-This justifies identifying the ground state of the $XY$ Hamiltonian (\ref{eq: def 3d XY model}) with that of the anisotropic Heisenberg Hamiltonian (\ref{eq: def O(3) lattice model}).
-The typical size of the cubic host lattice $\Lambda$ used in the MC simulations is $14\times14\times32$ lattice spacings.
+The single-ion anisotropy was restricted to $0<\Delta\le$ 0.02 $|J^{\,}_{\parallel}|$.
+For $T\ll\Delta$, the low-energy states are essentially coplanar with spins lying in the $xy-$plane.
+At $T=0$ the ground state of the $XY$ Hamiltonian (\ref{eq: def 3d XY model}) is identical to that of the anisotropic Heisenberg Hamiltonian (\ref{eq: def O(3) lattice model}).
+The typical size of the cubic host lattice $\Lambda$ used in the MC simulations was $14\times14\times32$ lattice spacings.